Sign in

 Ask Fintool Equity Research AI

-Charles Perron-Piché's questions to Meritage Homes Corp (MTH) leadership
+Charles Perron-Piché's questions to Meritage Homes (MTH) leadership

-Charles Perron-Piché's questions to Meritage Homes Corp (MTH) leadership • Q2 2025
+Charles Perron-Piché's questions to Meritage Homes (MTH) leadership • Q2 2025

 Question

-Charles Perron-Piché, on behalf of Susan Maklari, asked if Meritage is altering its broker commission strategy in response to rising resale inventory and inquired about the outlook for stick-and-brick costs.
+Charles Perron-Piché of Goldman Sachs asked about changes to broker commission strategies in response to rising resale inventory and the outlook for stick-and-brick costs, considering lumber prices and tariffs.

 Answer

-CEO Phillippe Lord stated that their strategy remains consistent: to compete with resale by offering reliable, market-rate commissions rather than making reactive changes.
+CEO Phillippe Lord stated that the company's strategy remains consistent: competing with resale by offering reliable, market-rate commissions.
 CFO Hilla Sferruzza added that resale inventory is not always a direct competitor.
-On costs, she noted that Q3 guidance reflects current costs, tariffs have not been a material issue, and while there is potential for future savings, none are currently modeled.
+Regarding costs, she confirmed Q3 margin guidance already reflects current stick-and-brick costs and that tariffs have not been a material factor, with potential for future savings not yet modeled.

 Ask Fintool Equity Research AI

-Charles Perron-Piché's questions to Meritage Homes Corp (MTH) leadership • Q1 2025
+Charles Perron-Piché's questions to Meritage Homes (MTH) leadership • Q1 2025

 Question